technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS trainer guide - SAP_plus_extend_and_innovate.md

 In this whiteboard design session, you will work in a group to design the data pipeline PoC that could support the needs of Contoso Retail.

-At the end of this workshop, you’ll have the knowledge necessary to build a data pipeline that will ingest SAP and Cosmos DB data into a common Azure Synapse data warehouse.
+At the end of workshop, you will have the knowledge necessary to build a data pipeline that will ingest SAP and Cosmos DB data into a common data warehouse.
 You will be able analyze AR and sales data to deliver a 360-degree view of customers’ accounts.
-Using Power BI and Power Automate, you will be able to optimize company operations through data analytics and process automation.

 ## Step 1: Review the customer case study